-NEW YORK-Finnish jazz and John Coltrane, the mass, pianist and composer Heikkie called The New Hope Mass, was Sarmanto came to the United commissioned to celebrate the States to perform his jazz mass opening of the new St. Peter's.
-The Church, which has been He and a group of musicians and home of jazz vespers every Suna large chorus celebrated the day for some time, has opened its new sanctuary in the Citibank Center (db, 2/23/78).
-Reverend bration included the 60-voice John Gensel, New York's own Long Island Symphonic Choral jazz priest, has made a full-time Association, the Gregg Smith commitment to aid the jazz com-
+NEW YORK-Finnish jazz and John Coltrane, the mass, pianist and composer Heikkie called The New Hope Mass, was commissioned to celebrate the opening of the new St. Peter's.
+The Church, which has been home of jazz vespers every Sunday for some time, has opened its new sanctuary in the Citibank Center (db, 2/23/78).
+Reverend John Gensel, New York's own jazz priest, has made a full-time commitment to aid the jazz community.